Artificial general intelligence: Risk of loss of control and human extinction

 The thesis that AI poses an existential risk for humans, and that this risk needs more attention, is controversial but has been endorsed in 2023 by many public figures, AI researchers and CEOs of AI companies such as Elon Musk, Bill Gates, Geoffrey Hinton, Yoshua Bengio, Demis Hassabis and Sam Altman.

 In 2014, Stephen Hawking criticized widespread indifference:

 So, facing possible futures of incalculable benefits and risks, the experts are surely doing everything possible to ensure the best outcome, right?
 Wrong.
 If a superior alien civilisation sent us a message saying, 'We'll arrive in a few decades,' would we just reply, 'OK, call us when you get herewe'll leave the lights on?'
 Probably notbut this is more or less what is happening with AI.

 The potential fate of humanity has sometimes been compared to the fate of gorillas threatened by human activities.
 The comparison states that greater intelligence allowed humanity to dominate gorillas, which are now vulnerable in ways that they could not have anticipated.
 As a result, the gorilla has become an endangered species, not out of malice, but simply as collateral damage from human activities.

 The skeptic Yann LeCun considers that AGIs will have no desire to dominate humanity and that we should be careful not to anthropomorphize them and interpret their intentions as we would for humans.
-He said that people won't be "smart enough to design super-intelligent machines, yet ridiculously stupid to the point of giving it moronic objectives with no safeguards".
+He said that people will not be "smart enough to design super-intelligent machines, yet ridiculously stupid to the point of giving it moronic objectives with no safeguards".
 On the other side, the concept of instrumental convergence suggests that almost whatever their goals, intelligent agents will have reasons to try to survive and acquire more power as intermediary steps to achieving these goals.
 And that this does not require having emotions.